MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/wireless-adapter-power-savings.md

 ---

 ::tip
-There are two sets of instructions below - it is recommended that you follow both.
+There are two sets of instructions below - it is recommended that you **follow both**.
 ::